mxg-mega/mediconnect/IMPLEMENTATION.md

 *   The initial project setup was committed to the `feat/mediconnect-initial-setup` branch.
 *   No surprises or deviations from the plan.

+**Phase 2: Core & Common Setup**

+*   Created the directory structure for `core` and `common` features.
+*   Added `google_fonts`, `go_router`, and `flutter_secure_storage` packages.
+*   Set up the application theme with light and dark modes and the "Inter" font.
+*   Configured basic routing.
+*   A small mistake was made by creating files in non-existent directories, but it was corrected by creating the directories and rewriting the files.

 ## Implementation Plan

 ### Phase 1: Project Setup